 Not all offenses can be removed or set aside from your child’s record.
 The following charges cannot be removed:

 - Driving with a suspended driver’s license

 - Traffic violations

 - Offenses involving the use or exhibition of a deadly weapon or dangerous instrument

 How to File For Expungement

 Your child must file their application for expungement with the superior court in the county that their case was handled in.
 Having records destroyed can be a complicated process.
-If you need help determining if your child’s record can be expunged or if you need help filing out the paperwork, contact an experienced criminal defense attorney.
+If you need help determining if your child’s record can be expunged or if you need help filling out the paperwork, contact an experienced criminal defense attorney.

 The Phoenix criminal defense lawyers at the Suzuki Law Offices are familiar with the process of handling juvenile records.
-We offer decades of experience to our clients, and are available 24/7 to answer your questions.
+We offer decades of experience to our clients and are available 24/7 to answer your questions.
 Contact the Suzuki Law Offices today to schedule a free case evaluation.